 SCREENER SELECTION REQUIREMENTS & FORMATS

-Film/video makers are responsible for providing 2 error-free DVD Video Discs for viewing by the selection committee.
+Providing us with a high resolution screener copy is preferable, if you are sending us some kind of physical screener (DVD, Bluray, USB key etc) we ask for 2 error-free Discs or Drives for viewing by the selection committee.
 Disc's when received will be quickly captured and quality checked.
 Due to the volume of submissions if both discs are found to be faulty the film submission will automatically be rejected with no refunds.

-Unless accompanied by an Exhibition Format version of the film (such as a High Definition Blu-Ray copy, USB Thumb Drive, DVD ROM Disc with HD Media File or HDV Tape), the film on the 2 DVD Video discs will themselves be considered the Exhibition Format to be screened at the Film Festival.
+Unless accompanied by an Exhibition Format version of the film (such as a High Definition Blu-Ray copy, USB Thumb Drive, DVD ROM Disc with HD Media File or HDV Tape), any film provided on DVD Video disc will themselves be considered the Exhibition Format to be screened at the Film Festival.
 For this reason Screener Films should NOT have burnt-in time-code or watermark titles (excluding subtitles).

 We love Vimeo, hopefully you do too - if you opt to send us a link to your film on vimeo (or elsewhere on the internet) please make sure you put that link in the withoutabox cover letter.

-Out of fairness to other filmmakers BBFF only accepts films which are works in progress during our late & WAB Extended deadlines.
-We require that what is presented is a final edit with only colour grading, the credits or a final sound mix left undone and we recommend that all filmmakers considering submitting a rough cut email the festival directly first.
+Out of fairness to other filmmakers BBFF only accepts films which are works in progress during our late & WAB Extended deadlines and do so only with prior permission from BBFF.
+We require that what is presented is a final edit with only colour grading, the credits or a final sound mix left undone as film duration is a major deciding factor.
+Again we stress that all filmmakers considering submitting a rough cut contact the festival directly first for prior approval.

 EXHIBITION REQUIREMENTS & FORMATS